marklogic-community/grove-react-template/docs/WELCOME_TUTORIAL.markdown

 If you are here, you probably already know that [MarkLogic](http://www.marklogic.com/what-is-marklogic/) is a powerful, multi-model, NoSQL database with ACID transactions and top-grade security.
 You can use it to build all kinds of applications.

-While working through this tutorial, you will use pieces of this Muir (rhymes with 'pure') library to quickly build a single-page Web application backed by MarkLogic.
+While working through this tutorial, you will use pieces of this Grove (rhymes with 'pure') library to quickly build a single-page Web application backed by MarkLogic.

 A quick, but important, aside: The tech stack used here (React, NodeJS, etc) is by no means required to work with MarkLogic. **You can use your preferred tools to build a Web application backed by MarkLogic.** MarkLogic exposes a rich and extensible [REST API](https://docs.marklogic.com/guide/rest-dev).
 Any tool capable of making http requests can be used to build an app against MarkLogic.